Whosdeez/iwlist_channels/README.md

-# iwlist_channels
-### A hasty CLI bash script to display the Wi-Fi activity around you
+# A hasty CLI bash script to display the Wi-Fi activity around you
 I made this bash script on an ADHD spree because I missed the Android [WiFi Analyzer](https://olgor.com) app on Linux.

 ### What the script does